-Indicator 3.1.2 Level of downed woody debris Indicator Statement(s) 3.1.2 - Percent of audited cut blocks where post harvest CWD levels are within the targets contained in Plans.
-Element(s) 3.1 Soil Quality and Quantity Value(s) and Objective(s) Value 3.1: Soil distribution and productivity Objective 3.1: Maintain a natural balance (distribution), dynamic cycles, and productivity.
-Description and Background This indicator and target addresses the need to manage for Coarse Woody Debris (CWD) given its importance as a stand attribute and component of stand-level biodiversity.
+10 200000 Woody Material Indicator Statement(s) 16 - Percent of audited cut blocks where post harvest CWD levels are within the targets contained in Plans.
+Target 100% of blocks harvested annually will meet targets.
+Basis for Target Legal requirements, "Coarse Woody Debris Best Management Practices", "Chief Forester's Guidance on Coarse Woody Debris Management", and studies conducted in the DFA on "Post-harvest Monitoring for Coarse Woody Debris and Stand Structural Retention 2008".
+Variance -10% Description and Background This indicator and target addresses the need to manage for Coarse Woody Debris (CWD) given its importance as a stand attribute and component of stand-level biodiversity.
 Coarse Woody Debris typically includes sound or rotting logs, stumps, or large branches that have been fallen or been cut and left in the woods, or trees and branches that have died but remain standing or leaning.
 For operational purposes; CWD is defined as material greater than 10cm in diameter, in all stages of decay.
 CWD plays numerous functional roles in natural and managed forests and aquatic ecosystems including: providing feeding, breeding and shelter substrate for may organisms; providing habitat for many forest plants, animals and microorganisms; providing a nutrient source and growing substrate for various bacteria and fungi; carbon storage; erosion control; microclimates for seedling establishment; shelter and access routes for small mammals; and influencing slope and stream geomorphology.
 Guiding principles related to CWD management include: minimizing CWD accumulations on landings and roadside; larger pieces are more valuable than smaller pieces (large pieces are defined as greater than 20cm and 10 m long); ecologically, it is advantageous to maintain the full range of decay and diameter classes of CWD; coniferous material lasts many times longer than deciduous material; CWD can be managed in conjunction with wildlife trees and other constrained or reserve areas; manage the composition and arrangement of CWD within acceptable levels of risk of wildfire; insect pest and forest disease outbreaks; and harmonize the retention of CWD with silviculture objectives.
-This indicator is complimented by Indicator 1.1.4: Degree of within-stand structural retention, and 1.2.1: Percent of forest management activities consistent with management strategies (both landscape and stand level) for Species at Risk and/or Species of Management Concern.
-Potential sources of CWD in managed stands can include the following: Logs already lying on the forest floor that are left after harvesting; Uneconomical wood resulting from harvest operations including breakage, short pieces and tops; Long-term CWD recruitment may be addressed by leaving reserves and wildlife trees, possibly including cull trees; Dispersed wildlife trees including green trees, stubbed trees and standing dead trees; and Retention of standing trees below utilization standards (poles and bigger) as a long-term CWD recruitment source.
+This indicator 7: Percent of forest management activities consistent with management strategies (both landscape and stand level) for Species at Risk and/or Species of Management Concern.
+Potential sources of CWD in managed stands can include the following: Logs already lying on the forest floor that are left after harvesting; Uneconomical wood resulting from harvest ope Long-term CWD recruitment may be addressed by leaving reserves and wildlife trees, possibly including cull trees; Dispersed wildlife trees including green trees, stubbed trees and standing dead trees; and Retention of standing trees below utilization standards (poles and bigger) as a long-term CWD recruitment source.
 Canfor Best Management Practices (BMP's) for CWD include: To retain standing deciduous trees where operationally feasible; otherwise, left where felled; Same for Douglas-fir, especially vets; To leave non-merchantable stems & under-utilization stems on block; To retain, where feasible, large CWD or recruitment stems; To retain clumps of viable non-pine natural regeneration; To retain existing CWD in wildlife tree patches and reserve areas; and